OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/fama_raw.md

 ---
 title: fama_raw
-description: The page provides detailed information on retrieving Fama French data through the openbb.stocks.fa.fama_raw() method in the OpenBB terminal.
+description: "The page provides detailed information on retrieving Fama French data" through the openbb.stocks.fa.fama_raw() method in the OpenBB terminal.
 It serves as a resource for financial analysis and coding in Python involving DCF models.
 keywords: